An upper bound conjecture for the Yokota invariant: Volume Conjecture for polyhedra

 When it has positive volume, the truncation of a generalized hyperbolic polyhedron $P$ is itself a polyhedron; some of its faces are the truncation of the faces of $P$, while the others are the intersection of $P$ with some truncating plane; we call such faces \emph{truncation faces}.
 If an edge of the truncation of $P$ lies in a truncation face we say that the edge is arising from the truncation.

 \begin{oss} For proper polyhedra the dihedral angles at the edges arising from the truncation are $\frac{\pi}{2}$. \end{oss}

-\begin{oss} An important feature of the truncation of a proper polyhedron $P$ is that it determines $P$ (once we know which faces of $P$ are truncation faces), since it is enough to remove the truncation faces to undo the truncation (see Figure \ref{fig:recover}). \end{oss}

-We are always going to consider \emph{face marked} polyhedra; this means that each face of a polyhedron is uniquely determined, and therefore they never have any symmetry.

-\begin{oss} If $\Gamma$ is the $1$-skeleton of a projective polyhedron, then it is $3$-connected (that is to say, it cannot be disconnected by removing two non-adiacent vertices).
-Furthermore, any $3$-connected planar graph is the $1$-skeleton of a proper polyhedron \cite{steinitz}.
+\begin{oss} If $\Gamma$ can be embedded as the $1$-skeleton of a projective polyhedron, then it is $3$-connected (that is to say, it cannot be disconnected by removing two non-adjacent vertices).
+Furthermore, any $3$-connected planar graph can be embedded as the $1$-skeleton of a proper polyhedron \cite{steinitz}.
 If a planar graph is $3$-connected, then it admits a unique embedding in $S^2$ (up to isotopies of $S^2$ and mirror symmetry) \cite[Corollary 3.4]{fle}.
 Hence when in the following we consider a planar graph, it is always going to be $3$-connected and embedded in $S^2$.
 In particular, it will make sense to talk about the dual of $\Gamma$, denoted with $\Gamma^*$.
 The graph $\Gamma^*$ is the $1$-skeleton of the cellular decomposition of $S^2$ dual to that of $\Gamma$. \end{oss}

-\begin{dfn} Let $\Gamma$ be a planar $3$-connected graph; the space of all the face-marked proper polyhedra with $1$-skeleton $\Gamma$ considered up to isometry (i.e. projective transformations preserving the unit sphere) is denoted as $\mathcal{A}_\Gamma$. \end{dfn}

 \begin{oss} It is important not to mix up the $1$-skeleton of a projective polyhedron with the $1$-skeleton of its truncation.
 In what follows, whenever we refer to $1$-skeletons we always refer to those of projective polyhedra (and not their truncation) unless specified. \end{oss}